Feature #1001

 At the moment Chia-Chun and I don’t know how to get started with Gammalib / ctools with this, so we’ll definitely need some hand-holding.

-#3 Updated by Kosack Karl over 10 years ago
+#3 Updated by Kosack Karl about 11 years ago

 I would argue that this should not be a feature of the fitting, but rather the IRF.
 I don’t think there will be fixed “event-classes” as in Fermi with CTA, but rather each event has some extra metadata that can be used to make fancier IRFs.
 The IRFs already use the event’s azimuth and zenith angle as input parameters.
 One could easily forsee in the future also adding multiplicity as a dimension to the IRFs (or something similar, as depends on which telescope type as well).
 Again, that is not an event class per se, it’s just using different responses for different events.
 There is also a strong possibility that events in CTA will (unlike HESS) have different reconstruction algorithms chosen per-event, depending on these sorts of parameters.
 In taht case, you could also have a “reconstruction-id” or something, that would also be a dimension in your lookups if you want it to be.